elson08/DelayFix/README.md

 ## Installation
 1. Download the latest `.dll` from [Releases](https://github.com/yourusername/ItemUseDelayFix/releases)
-2. Inject with a injector of your choosing
+2. Inject with an injector of your choosing